Location - Paluma Range National Park, North Queensland, Australia

 Circle View Mountain, abbreviated as CVM, is located near, Hencamp Creek, Ollera Creek, and Bell's Track.
 The challenge is what attracts those that venture this way, as it's a tough trek.
 The summit can be made return in one day but it's recommended to do as an overnighter or a multi-day trip to fully enjoy it.

-Circle View Mountain is located in North Queensland right next to Ollera Creek which curls around the base of it and is near the turn off to Paluma.
-It's summit is at an elevation of 831 meters above sea level, and 37 meters above the surrounding ranges.
-The width at the base is 0.77 km.
+Circle View Mountain is quite different to the other mountains in the area as it is an unusually very steep mountain for the area.
+Circle View Mountain is located in North Queensland right next to Ollera Creek which curls around the base of it and is near the turn off to Paluma (Mt Spec Road).
+It's summit is at an elevation of 831 metres above sea level, and 37 metres above the surrounding ranges.
+The width at the base is 770 metres.
 The terrain around Circle View Mountain is mostly mountainous with rainforest and grasslands.
-The highest point nearby is 976 meters above sea level, 6.6 km west of Circle View Mountain.
+The highest point nearby is 976 metres above sea level, 6.6 kilometres west of Circle View Mountain.

 In the surroundings around Circle View Mountain grows mostly clean green deciduous forest.
-Savann climate prevails in the area.
-The annual average temperature is about 21°C, the hottest month being November having an average temperature of about 25°C, and the coldest is June, with 18°C. The average annual rainfall is 1,010 millimeterswith the rainy month being February with an average of 254 mm, and the driest is September with 6 mm rainfall.
+Savanna climate prevails in the area.
+The annual average temperature is about 22°C, the hottest month being November having an average temperature of about 26°C, and the coldest is June, with 18°C. The average annual rainfall is 1,010 millimeters with the rainy month being February with an average of 255 mm, and the driest is September with 6 mm rainfall.